-- ¶ 11 Defendant testified on his own behalf.
+¶ 12 Defendant testified on his own behalf.
 According to defendant, he did not go to Fisher's home on October 11, 2016.
-Defendant testified that, in September of 2016, he had shown Hicks and Hildenbrand where Fisher lived while the three of them happened to be driving by Fisher's house.
-Defendant further testified that the only time he had seen the guns he was charged with possessing was in late October of 2016 "at Kyle Hildenbrand's house." - ¶ 12 At the conclusion of the trial, the jury found defendant guilty on counts III and IV.
+Defendant testified that, in September 2016, he had shown Hicks and Hildenbrand where Fisher lived while the three of them happened to be driving by Fisher's house.
+Defendant further testified that the only time he had seen the guns he was charged with possessing was in late October of 2016 "at Kyle Hildenbrand's house."

+¶ 13 At the conclusion of the trial, the jury found defendant guilty on counts III and IV.

-A presentence investigation report (PSI) was ordered, and the matter was set for sentencing. - ¶ 13 On July 10, 2018, defendant filed a motion for a new trial in which he alleged, in relevant part, that "defense still believes the [trial court] erred by not allowing the defense to call 3 or 4 witnesses because the State argued that those witnesses would be irrelevant to the issues at hand."
+A presentence investigation report (PSI) was ordered, and the matter was set for sentencing.

+¶ 14 On July 10, 2018, defendant filed a motion for a new trial in which he alleged, in relevant part, that "defense still believes the [trial court] erred by not allowing the defense to call hand."

-¶ 14 A sentencing hearing was held on July 13, 2018.
-The trial court first noted that because count III merged into count IV, defendant was being sentenced on the armed habitual criminal conviction.
+3 or 4 witnesses because the State argued that those witnesses would be irrelevant to the issues at noted that because count III merged into count IV, defendant was being sentenced on the armed habitual criminal conviction.
 The court next addressed defendant's motion for a new trial.
 After hearing argument from both parties, the court denied the motion, finding that during the offer of proof at trial, "[t]he [d]efense was unable to proffer any reasons to counter the State's argument that [the witnesses] didn't possess any evidence that would be relevant to any issue at this trial."

-¶ 15 After ruling on defendant's motion, the trial court commenced the sentencing portion of the proceeding.
+¶ 15 A sentencing hearing was held on July 13, 2018.
+At the hearing, the trial court first portion of the proceeding.
 At the beginning of the proceeding, the following colloquy between the court and defendant occurred: